-Also, compare credit card fees while researching your different options credit cards.
+Also, compare credit card fees while researching your different options.
 Two fees you should consider besides the purchase APR are the annual fee and foreign transaction fee.

-There are many cards that don’t charge an annual fee or foreign transaction.
+There are many cards that don’t charge an annual fee or a foreign transaction fee.
 If you don’t plan on international travel, focus on the annual fee.
 Any rewards points and credit card benefits your card offers should outvalue the annual fee.
-The Chase Sapphire Preferred bonus and the perks that come with it are an example of a card that is full of travel benefits, doesn’t charge for foreign transaction fees, but does charge an annual fee.
+The Chase Sapphire Preferred® Card and the perks that come with it are an example of a card that is full of travel benefits, doesn’t charge for foreign transaction fees, but does charge an annual fee.